Checklist of Tasks to Perform After a Death

 - Write an obituary.
 Include the deceased’s age, place of birth, cause of death, occupation, college degrees, memberships held, military service, outstanding work, and survivors in immediate family.
 Provide time and location of funeral services.

-- Notify insurance companies, including automobile insurance, for immediate cancellation and refund, if available.
+- Notify insurance companies for immediate cancellation and refund, if available.

 - Keep a record of all calls and visits.
 Arrange for friends or family members to answer the door and phone.